Natural Remedies for Common Health Problems

 Toothaches are typically causes by tooth decay, although another cause may be a piece of food lodged between teeth, or between teeth and gum.

-These common complaints of everyday living can be usually easily cured or remedied, and in many cases, will go away on their own.
+These common health problems can usually be cured easily, and in many cases, will go away on their own.
 Learning basic first aid will help to be better prepared for emergencies.
 It is also important to remember that major injuries can often be prevented if the minor ones are taken case of first.

 Knowledge of preventive measures is always a good idea and can come in handy where the victim is you, or someone you know!